nagypeter/medrec-rr/README.md

 ## Wishlist

+* Add documentation on how to edit the projects using Swagger
 * Connect the Physicians NodeJS project to MongoDB
 * Flesh out the Patients service implementation to the point of completeness.
 At present, it supports `GET` only
 * Investigate use of SpringBoot for Patients services